Photography

 Edgar Degas, Self-Portrait with Christine and Yvonne Lerolle, ca. 1895–96, The Metropolitan Museum of Art, New York, NY, USA.

-In the Self-Portrait from 1895, Edgar Degas photographed himself with Christine and Yvonne Lerolle – two daughters of Henry Lerolle.
-It is somewhat interesting to look at a photograph of an artist whose face is more commonly recognized in his painted self-portraits.
+In the 1895 Self-Portrait, Edgar Degas photographed himself with Christine and Yvonne Lerolle, the daughters of Henry Lerolle.
+The work became an alternative way to identify an artist whose face is more often found in self-portraits.

 Edgar Degas, Self-Portrait, ca. 1900, Arp Museum Bahnhof Rolandseck, Remagen, Germany.